sergiodxa/remix-utils/README.md

 ### StructuredData

-If you need to include structured data (JSON-LD) scripts on certain routes, you can use the `StructuredData` component together with the `StructuredDataFunction` type.
+If you need to include structured data (JSON-LD) scripts on certain routes, you can use the `StructuredData` component together with the `HandleStructuredData` type or `StructuredDataFunction` type.

 In the route you want to include the structured data, add a `handle` export with a `structuredData` method, this method should implement the `StructuredDataFunction` type.